Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Example of when there are further violations

-As a result, the officer issued and served a notice of contravention on the employer for failing to provide a copy of the ESA poster ($250 penalty) and failed to give proper meal breaks to five employees (5 × $250 = $1,250).
+As a result, the officer issued and served a notice of contravention on the employer for failing to provide a copy of the ESA poster ($250 penalty) and for failing to give proper meal breaks to five employees (5 × $250 = $1,250).

 The officer also informed the employer that further violations could result in future notices of contravention being issued and/or prosecution by the ministry.